 We want to build cultural capacity in government industry and the community.
 This means fostering respect for First Nations women, their culture, and valuing their skills, experience and views.

-We’ve promised to support the Wiyi Yani U Thangani (Women’s Voices) Report 2020 [PDF 39700 KB].
+We are guided by the Wiyi Yani U Thangani (Women’s Voices) Report 2020 [PDF 39700 KB].
 This is the Australian Human Rights Commission's plan to elevate First Nations women.
 It sets out the rights, needs and aspirations of Aboriginal and Torres Strait Islander women and girls across Australia.

 You can read more about:

-Our investment
+Our focus

 Stories about Queensland women